karatelabs/karate/karate-netty/README.md

 > It is good practice to have the last `Scenario` in the file with an empty description, (which will evaluate to `true`) so that it can act as a 'catch-all' and log or throw an error / `404 Not Found` in response.

-## Request Matching
-Karate has a set of "built-in" variables or functions that activate in "server" or test-double mode.
-They have been carefully designed to solve for common incoming HTTP request matching needs.
 # Request
+The Karate "server-side" has a set of "built-in" variables or helper-functions.
+They have been carefully designed to solve for common matching and processing that you will need to perform against the incoming HTTP request.

 ## `request`
 This variable holds the value of the request body.
 It will be a JSON or XML object if it can be parsed as such.
 Else it would be a string.